 One of the chief advantages of an arranger keyboard is that it allows you to arrange your songs.
 For any particular song you want to play, you select the appropriate style, the right tempo, the voices you want to use.
 You may also want to adjust the overall sound volume of one or more voice parts.
 You can decide where you want the split point on your keyboard, whether to put the left-hold option on or not or even whether you want the left hand voice on or off.
 You can decide to use the harmony/echo features.
 You can even specify exactly what those harmony/echo features are.
 You can apply DSP effects and make your keyboard sound like you are performing in a large hall.

-Unfortunately, actually making all these settings takes quite a bit of time.
+Of course, actually making all these settings takes quite a bit of time.
 Tweaking the setup of your keyboard until it is where you want it to be may require a lot of trial and error.
-Eventually, however, you will get your keyboard "tuned" just the way you want for a particular song.
+Eventually, however, you get your keyboard "tuned" just the way you want for a particular song.
 But, since you obviously won't want to repeat the whole process every time you play this song, you need a way to save your keyboard setup so that all the options you set for this song are readily available the next time you play the song.

 Here is where the Registration Memory feature of your keyboard comes in.
 By using one of the eight available registration memory buttons ( to ), you can "memorize" the current set up of your keyboard (or certain parts of your keyboard) and save it to that button.
-The next time you want to play that particular song, pressing the registration memory button where you saved the setup instantly recon figures your keyboard to the settings you selected for that song.
+The next time you want to play that particular song, pressing the registration memory button where you saved the setup instantly configures your keyboard to the settings you selected for that song.

 Registration Memory Function